 - Bring a buddy on your first ascent, preferably someone experienced.

-Hiking, scrambling and climbing up Colorado’s high peaks are inherently high-risk, dangerous activities.
+Hiking Mount Elbert and other mountains is an inherently high-risk, dangerous activityy.
 There is a significant risk of injury or death, even with proper planning and experience.
 Those using my guide accept all risks associated with climbing 14ers and do not hold this website or any information they obtain from it liable for any accidents or injuries that occur while engaging in these activities on Colorado’s high peaks.
 It is each hiker or climber’s responsibility to research their route carefully, bring the ten essentials, and practice other safe practices, though even these precautions do not eliminate risk and danger.
-Visit these summits and use my Mt Elbert Route Guide at your own risk.
+Visit these summits at your own risk.